-IP043 Commercial 0.70 boat related uses including boat building.
-The use proportions will be firmed up through the preparation of a master plan.
-See also Opportunity Area development principles and guidelines in Part C. Additional vehicular and foot/cycle access (including emergency access) will need to be provided to enable the site's development.
-Suitable for B1 / leisure as within the Buildings & Jewish Burial Ground Star Lane (20%) = 0.14 town centre boundary, as part of a mixed use development with housing IP047 Land at Commercial Road 2.86 (40%) 1.14 As part of a mixed use scheme with 40% housing and 20% public open space and enhanced river path.
-The B1a element could also include hotel and leisure uses.
-IP051 Old Cattle Market Portman Road 2.21 (80%) = 1.77 Prime town centre site for new B1a office development 80% B1a and 20% main town centre uses such as hotel / leisure (excluding retail).
+Site Address Site Area Notes IP150c Land south of Ravenswood ha 1.18 Suitable for B1 and appropriate employment-generating sui generis uses as defined through policy DM32 IP152 Airport Farm Kennels 7.37 A site for longer term development subject to access improvements.
+Suitable for B1 (excluding office use B1a), B2 or B8 and appropriate employment-generating sui generis uses as defined through policy DM32.
+Development will be subject to the preparation of a development brief to address matters including the nationally designated Area of Outstanding Natural Beauty.
+The Council will explore the feasibility of park and ride being incorporated into this site.
+IP004 Bus depot Sir Alf Ramsey Way 1.07 (50%) = 0.53 50% employment as part of mixed use scheme with housing IP011b Smart St / Foundation St 0.69 (20%) = 0.14 As part of mixed use scheme with housing IP043 Commercial Buildings & Jewish Burial Ground Star Lane 0.70 (20%) = 0.14 Suitable for B1 / leisure as within the town centre boundary, as part of a mixed use development with housing IP051 Old Cattle Market Portman Road 2.21 (80%) = 1.77 Prime town centre site for new B1a office development 80% B1a and 20% main town centre uses such as hotel / leisure (excluding retail).
 Numerically like for like replacement of existing long-stay car parking provision in this area will be required prior to the parking being lost.
 Offices with large floor plates in an office campus design approach are likely to be developed.
 IP052 Land between Lower Orwell St & Star Lane 0.40 (20%) = 0.08 As part of mixed use scheme with housing.
-The site currently has planning permission for student accommodation but it is considered unlikely to proceed.
-IP054 Land between Old Cattle Market & star Lane 1.72 (70%) = 1.2 A key site linking the shopping centre and Waterfront - mixed use including significant B1a office to east of Turret Lane - may also need to provide for an extended electricity sub-station.
-Could include some short stay car parking.
-IP132 Former St Peters Warehouse Site, 4 Bridge Street 0.18ha / 0.05ha B1a office, leisure, small scale retail as part of a mixed use scheme of 73 dwellings Sub total 7.13 TOTAL 49.13 56.23
+The site currently has planning permission for student accommodation but it is considered unlikely to proceed. (focus on residential and small scale retail/leisure) IP132 Former St Peters Warehouse Site, 4 Bridge Street 0.18ha / 0.05ha B1a office, leisure, small scale retail as part of a mixed use scheme of 73 dwellings TOTAL 32.2ha